 The return to top football in England started in the season 1998-99.
 After a dramatic play-off match against Gillingham, City succeeded to climb from Second Division to the First Division.
 The team managed to go directly through the Division One to the Premier.
-After relegation from Premier League they would the next season win First Division by ten points ahead of West Bromwich.
-After that Manchester City has established them self as a Premier League team.
+After relegation from Premier League, they would the next season win First Division by ten points ahead of West Bromwich.
+And after that, Manchester City has established them self as a Premier League team.

 For many years, Maine Road was City's home stadium, but in 2003 City of Manchester Stadium was built with a much bigger capacity.

 New triumphant era

 A takeover by the Abu Dhabi billionaire Sheikh Mansour in 2008 signaled a new and triumphant era.
 Now one of the richest clubs in the world, City immediately started getting busy on the transfer market, acquiring many big-name signings for record fees.
 The five years following Mansour's take over the club spent over £500 millions on players.
 The Abu Dhabi influence was also displayed by the decision to change the name of the home stadium to Etihad Stadium in 2011.

 This shopping spree saw the club relive their glory years, winning two Premier League titles, one FA Cup and one League Cup in the period that followed.